fxwalsh/IoT-Protocols-2026/topic-07-week10/book-1/azure_iot_blob_visualization.md

-# Azure IoT, Blob Storage & Python Visualisation
+# Azure IoT Storage & Visualisation

 Sending telemetry from a Python script to Azure IoT Hub.